Clayto30/react-portfolio/README.md

 ## Description

-This portfolio presents users with all the information they can handle about Web Developer Clayton in a signle page app!
+This portfolio presents users with all the information they can handle about Web Developer Clayton in a single page app!

 This web application is deployed on GitHub Pages and the repository is available on GitHub.